cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Monitoring_and_Troubleshooting/Monitoring_System_Hardware/_index.md

 </div>

 For more information, read `man smond` and `man smonctl`.

 ## Keep the Switch Alive Using the Hardware Watchdog

-<span id="src-8362594_indexterm-6ADE7676780A49FD9F0C1594385DC973">Cumulus
-</span><span id="src-8362594_indexterm-EC79CDE1590B275D6845B42F97732834">Linux
-</span>includes a simplified version of the ` wd_keepalive(8)  `daemon
-from the standard ` watchdog  `Debian package. `wd_keepalive` writes to a file called `/dev/watchdog` periodically to keep the switch from resetting, at least once per minute.
+Cumulus Linux includes a simplified version of the ` wd_keepalive(8) `daemon from the standard ` watchdog  `Debian package. `wd_keepalive` writes to a file called `/dev/watchdog` periodically to keep the switch from resetting, at least once per minute.
 Each write delays the reboot time by another minute.
 After one minute of inactivity where `wd_keepalive` doesn't write to `/dev/watchdog`, the switch resets itself.
 The watchdog is enabled by default on all supported switches, and starts when you boot the switch, before `switchd` starts.

 To enable the hardware watchdog, edit the `/etc/watchdog.d/<your_platform>` file and set `run_watchdog` to *1*: